mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 Suggestions on data loading performance optimization are as follows:

 - Built-in loading operators are preferred for supported dataset formats.
-For details, see [Built-in Loading Operators](https://www.mindspore.cn/doc/api_python/en/master/mindspore/mindspore.dataset.html).
-If the performance cannot meet the requirements, use the multi-thread concurrency solution.
+For details, see [Built-in Loading Operators](https://www.mindspore.cn/doc/api_python/en/master/mindspore/mindspore.dataset.html), if the performance cannot meet the requirements, use the multi-thread concurrency solution.
 For details, see [Multi-thread Optimization Solution](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/optimize_data_processing.html#multi-thread-optimization-solution).
 - For a dataset format that is not supported, convert the format to the MindSpore data format and then use the `MindDataset` class to load the dataset.
-If the performance cannot meet the requirements, use the multi-thread concurrency solution, for details, see [Multi-thread Optimization Solution](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/optimize_data_processing.html#multi-thread-optimization-solution).
+Please refer to [Converting Dataset to MindRecord](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/convert_dataset.html), if the performance cannot meet the requirements, use the multi-thread concurrency solution, for details, see [Multi-thread Optimization Solution](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/optimize_data_processing.html#multi-thread-optimization-solution).
-- For dataset formats that are not supported, the user-defined `GeneratorDataset` class is preferred for implementing fast algorithm verification.
-If the performance cannot meet the requirements, the multi-process concurrency solution can be used.
+- For dataset formats that are not supported, the user-defined `GeneratorDataset` class is preferred for implementing fast algorithm verification, if the performance cannot meet the requirements, the multi-process concurrency solution can be used.
 For details, see [Multi-process Optimization Solution](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/optimize_data_processing.html#multi-process-optimization-solution).

 ### Code Example